ranasault/fluttercalculationLAB2/README.md

 # flutter_calculation
-In this project My classmate Roban helped me in main.dart file i also made changes with the help of AI in some files A new Flutter project.
+In this project My classmate Roban helped me and i also made changes with the help of AI like chatgpt in some files i have updated the codes of main.dart and pubspec.yaml file A new Flutter project.

 In this assignment, i have design and develop a simple calculator application that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
 The calculator  have a user-friendly interface that mimics a real-world calculator and should maintain the last used value even after the application is restarted.